artakhak/IoC.Configuration/docs/bindings-in-modules/ioc-configuration-modules.rst

     {
         //...
         Bind<IInterface6>().To(
-        // The comiler will generate an error message if Interface6_Impl1 is not assignable to IInterface6. diContainer => new Interface6_Impl1(11, diContainer.Resolve<IInterface1>()));
+        // The compiler will generate an error message if object of type IInterface6 is not assignable from an object of type Interface6_Impl1. diContainer => new Interface6_Impl1(11, diContainer.Resolve<IInterface1>()));
     }